-This is right below the "Total operations", and the throughput is shown in "MiB/sec".
-This represents the amount of memory that was transferred per second.
+This is right below the "Total operations".
+The throughput is reported in "MiB/sec".
+This represents the memory transfer throughput per second.

-Now, stage this command to perform the memory stress test on two containers at the same time.
+Now, stage this command to perform the memory stress test on two containers at the same time (in parallel).
+PREPARE AHEAD AND PRESS ENTER IN EACH CONTAINER AS CLOSE TO THE SAME TIME AS POSSIBLE.
 Recall these two containers should have had their CPU's limited using the setting: --cpus="1"

-Run the command at the same time in two containers: sysbench --test=memory --memory-block-size=1M --memory-total-size=100G --numthreads=1 run
+Run the command at the same time in both containers: sysbench --test=memory --memory-block-size=1M --memory-total-size=100G --numthreads=1 run

-If memory isolation is "perfect" for sharing the memory subsystem of the host, then performance should essentially be the same.
+If memory isolation is "perfect" for sharing the memory subsystem of the host, then memory transfer throughput (MiB/sec) should essentially be the same.